-In the example above, it would be sufficient to use a simple split with the underscore character, since this is how the different parts of the name are divided.
+In the example above, it would be sufficient to use a simple split with the underscore \ character, since this is how the different parts of the name are divided.

 When you have chosen a way to divide the name, the parts of the name will be listed in the table at the bottom of the dialog.
 There is a checkbox next to each part of the name.
 This checkbox is used to specify which of the name parts should be used for grouping.
-In the example above, if we want to group the reads according to sample ID and gene name, these two parts should be checked as shown in figure 23.12.
+In the example above, if we want to group the reads according to date and analysis position, these two parts should be checked as shown in figure 23.13.